-- A. flabellata (Nana is one of the best cultivars; standing just 6 to 9 inches tall, this is a white-flowering dwarf)
+- A. flabellata ('Nana' is one of the best cultivars; standing just six to nine inches tall, this is a white-flowering dwarf)

 If you admire long, graceful spurs on your columbine flowers, avoid A. vulgaris, since this kind is known for its small spurs.

 - A. vulgaris var. stellata 'Black Barlow' (one of the darkest blooms)